lethor/lapse/README.md

 stills, you will need perhaps 90 GB for the video files.
 (You can delete half of this once the script has finished running.)

-That's not even the at the highest quality level, which you can adjust.
+That's not even at the highest quality level, which you can adjust.
 You can choose a value from 0-3 inclusive.
 The default is 2.
 You can adjust it like
 so: